shamilton1/prc/registers/control_reg.md

 #### X-Bits

 Each register is 32 bits wide, but only the lower X bits are used, where X = *log <sub>2</sub>  (Number of triggers allocated for this virtual socket manager)*

-Unused bits are ignored on writes, and return 0 on reads.
+Unused bits are ignored on writes, and return '0' on reads.
 The Trigger to *<sup>Reconfigurable</sup>* Module registers can only be accessed when the Virtual Socket Manager is in the shutdown state.
-If the Virtual Socket Manager is not in the shutdown state, reads return 0 and writes are ignored.
+If the Virtual Socket Manager is not in the shutdown state, reads return '0' and writes are ignored.

 #### UltraScale+

 When managing UltraScale+ devices, all registers in this bank are readable and writable when the Virtual Socket Manager is in the shutdown state.
-Reconfigurable Modules for this type of device require two bitstreams, so all bitstream identifiers are 0 or 1.
+Reconfigurable Modules for this type of device require two bitstreams, therefore all bitstream identifiers are 0 or 1.

-When the device to be managed is a 7 series or UltraScale+ device, the *BS_ADDRESS* and BS_SIZE registers in this bank are readable and writable when the Virtual Socket Manager is in the shutdown state.
+When managing 7 series or UltraScale+ devices, the *BS_ADDRESS* and *BS_SIZE* registers in this bank are readable and writable when the Virtual Socket Manager is in the shutdown state.
 Reconfigurable Modules for this type of device only require one bitstream, so all bitstream identifiers are 0.
 Writes to the BS_ID registers are ignored and reads always return 0.